erikjandevries/ConfigLM17ML/VM/AutomountWinShare.md

 # Automount a Windows share

+Because of all the obvious security issues, no automated script, but a set of instructions to get the file share up and running.
+I like to use this method to store my repositories outside my Virtual Machines when I don't want my code uploaded to a public repository.

 Please replace all **BOLDCAPITALS** with your own values.

 ### How to mount a Windows file share